AMI deployment guide¶

 - Create a new Security Group or assign the instance to an existing group.
 A security group is a set of firewall rules that control the traffic for your instance.
 You can add rules to allow specific traffic to reach your instance.
 For example, if you want to set up a web server and allow internet traffic to reach your instance, add rules that allow unrestricted access to the HTTP and HTTPS ports.

 - Navigate to the Review Launch section.
 Verify your instance launch details.
 You can go back to edit changes for each section.
 Click Launch to assign a key pair to your instance and complete the launch process.

 - Once it is launched, you can SSH into the server as the ec2-user.
-Then you can run the sudo su command to become root.
+Then you can run the sudo su - command to become the root user.

 ssh -i /PATH/TO/KEY/KEY.pem [email protected]